Questioning (sexuality and gender): Heterosexual women

-In comparison to heterosexual-identified men and both sexual minority-identified men and women, heterosexual-identified women, in particular, are more likely to be in an identity development phase called identity foreclosure, a non-explorative state where the individual has yet to question a part of their identity including their sexual orientation or gender.
-Often resulting in the adoption of the default sexual standard of society, committing to heterosexuality without question.
-Adrienne Rich writes about how society encourages heterosexuality in all aspects of female livelihood in her essay, “Compulsory Heterosexuality and Lesbian Existence” by not only shaping institutions to provide social and economic benefits for adopting the heterocentric mindset but while also creating barriers to behaviors that challenge the standard, including homosexuality.
+In comparison to heterosexual-identified men and both sexual minority-identified men and women, heterosexual-identified women are more likely to be in an identity development phase called identity foreclosure, a non-explorative state where the individual has yet to question a part of their identity including their sexual orientation or gender.
+This often results in the adoption of the default sexual standard of society, committing to heterosexuality without question.
+Adrienne Rich writes about how society encourages heterosexuality in all aspects of female livelihood in her essay "Compulsory Heterosexuality and Lesbian Existence" by not only shaping institutions to provide social and economic benefits for adopting the heterocentric mindset, but also creating barriers to behaviors that challenge the standard, including homosexuality.

-When looking into events or behaviors that may begin exploration or questioning among young women, a study composed of female college students was able to categorize 5 events that had induced the questioning process within them.
+When looking into events or behaviors that may begin exploration or questioning by young women, a study composed of female college students categorized five events that had induced the questioning process within them.
 Among the five, the most popular experiences revolved around being surrounded by a more positive and open LGBTQ-friendly community, and self-assessments of same-sex behavior.
-Examples of such self-assessments would involve reflecting on their feelings after kissing a female or comparing that experience to their feelings towards men.
+Examples of such self-assessments would involve reflecting on their feelings after kissing a female, or comparing that experience to their feelings towards men.